 Soon enough, however, more studies were done to re-test the hypothesis and, well, nothing happens (27).

 After DAA came Ecdysteroids which are the sex hormones found in insects.
 These show a small amount of promise as they appear to act as anabolic agents within human muscle cells (28) and in rats (29), though the latter showed an anabolic effect for all tissues rather than just muscle mass, as Ecdysteroids appear to NOT affect testosterone, rather improve mRNA efficiency.
 Ultimately, a lot more research is needed (30) to determine efficacy in living, breathing humans so it’s probably best to ‘not’ bother just yet.

-If you want to improve your natural sex hormone production, sleep some more and ensure good quality deep sleep, have more sex, make sure your diet is on point and that stress is low in all areas of your life, this will have the most benefit on your overall hormonal and health status.
+If you want to improve your natural sex hormone production, sleep some more, have more sex and make sure your diet is on point.

 Phosphatidic acid is a phospholipid, which are the fatty molecules found on the membranes of most human body cells.
 It’s also tipped to be important in cellular signalling, including being a player in the activation of signalling proteins including mTOR, which has a key role in muscle protein synthesis.

-This same pathway is activated when you consume protein (specifically Leucine) or perform resistance exercise, and so it is hypothesised that doing either of these things whilst taking phosphatidic acid could augment this effect and thus, give you better gains.
+This same pathway is activated when you consume protein (specifically Leucine) or resistance train, and so it is hypothesised that doing either of these things whilst taking PA could augment this effect and thus, give you better gains.

-One key study which is used to support this hypothesis took individuals who were resistance trained (at least 1 year in the gym already) and put them on an 8 week program with phosphatidic acid (PA) or a placebo (31).
+One key study which is used to support this hypothesis took individuals who were resistance trained (at least 1 year) and put them on an 8 week program with PA or a placebo (31).

 In the end, the PA group gained more bench press and squat strength while also gaining more muscle mass – awesome!